mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 How can you handle this extra load?
 One option is to buy more computers.
 And there are indeed [stories of early Amazon engineers](https://open.spotify.com/episode/14LmWeOMRZysw2i2vYSOuw?si=ce630660e3b44461) shopping for the most powerful servers they could find, hoping it would handle the spike in requests to the online retailer.
 But when the holiday buzz ends, that extra compute might end up sitting around unused.

 Ideally, you'd be able to _scale up_ when you need the compute, then _scale down_ when you don't need the computers.
 This **elasticity** is a central goal of cloud computing -- use only what you need, when you need it.

+EC2 is AWS's core building block.
+* You're renting virtual machines and storing data on virtual drives